KDlamini/awesome-books-javascript/README.md

 ## Acknowledgments

-- This project is part of day 4 of module 1 in the Microverse study program.
+- This project is part of week 1 of module 2 in the Microverse study program.
 - Thanks to the Microverse team for the great curriculum.
 - Thanks to Code Reviewers for the insightful feedback.
 - A great thanks to My coding partners, morning session team, and standup team Partners for their contributions.